Coming Out of the Broom Closet

 Do not bring in (or let others bring in) unrelated issues.
 For example, forgetting a chore, receiving a bad grade on an exam, being late for work, etc. have absolutely nothing to do with religion or choice in spirituality.

-Just because someone was taught something entirely different about Wicca and Witchcraft than what you have learned does not mean that it is necessarily wrong.
-On that same note, if what they do know is wrong, that does not mean that they are not willing to learn the truth.
+Just because someone was taught something entirely different about Wicca and Witchcraft than what you have learned doesn't mean that it's necessarily wrong.
+On that same note, if what they do know is wrong, that doesn't mean that they're not willing to learn the truth.

 Do not make anything up.
 This is just as, if not more, important as using tact.
 If you do not know an answer to a question, just say so.
-It is better to be ignorant than to be a liar.
-Remember, "A witch's word is law."
+It's better to be ignorant than to be a liar.

 If they bring an outside source (ex: book, article, minister, etc.), ask to bring in a source as well.
-If they will not let you, I would personally say to refuse seeing their sources until they agree to see yours.
+If they won't let you, I'd personally say to refuse seeing their sources until they agree to see yours.

-Each case is different and sometimes the discussion will come even when we do not plan for it.
+Each case is different and sometimes the discussion will come even when we don't plan for it.
 This advice applies to any faith, not just Wicca.

 © 2002-2012 by Evylyn Rose